metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/14-mint-limit.md

 ## Overview

-The **Mint Limit** guard allows to specify a limit on the number of mints for each individual wallet.
+The **Mint Limit** guard allows specifying a limit on the number of NFTs each wallet can mint.

 The limit is set per wallet, per candy machine and per identifier — provided in the settings — to allow multiple mint limits within the same Candy Machine.